 - At least seven days’ worth of bottled water for each person and pet (make sure to store them in a cool, dry place and replace them every two months)

 - A travel/duffel bag, crate or sturdy carrier, preferably one for each pet

 - Specifically for cats: Pillowcases, toys, scoop-able litter

 - Specifically for dogs: Extra leash, toys and chew toys, a week’s worth of cage liner

-Practice your routine.
-Your emergency kit should be placed near your pet carrier which should also carry your pet’s information.
-If your pet’s routine doesn’t include spending much time in a carrier then make sure that they are familiarized with it so you will not have added stress.
-Another good thing to do is to practice transport routines, like taking them to the car, securing them inside the car, or taking them for a ride.
+You should place your emergency kit near your pet carrier, which also carries your pet’s information.
+If your pet’s routine doesn’t include spending much time in a pet carrier, ensure they are familiarized with it so you will not have added stress.
+Another good thing to do is to practice transport routines, like taking them to the car, securing them inside the vehicle, or taking them for a ride.